Butebo District: Overview

 Following requests for district status by the residents, President Yoweri Museveni, in 2010, instructed his Minister of Local Government at the time, Adolf Mwesige, table a law in the Ugandan parliament to that effect.
 The law was tabled in parliament in August 2015, with the district to become operational on 1 July 2017.
 Prior to then the district was "Butebo County" in Pallisa District.

 Population

-In 2008, the population of Butebo District was estimated at 120,000 people.
+In 2008, the population of Butebo District was estimated at 120,000 people. in 2014 the population was 111,762 and 2023 it was 171,433.